syncfusion-content/windowsforms-docs/WindowsForms/TabControlAdv/Appearance-Settings.md

 #### Background Image for TabPages

-The below properties sets the background image for the pages.
+The below properties sets the background image for the TabPages.

 <table>
 <tr>